ahmed1672003/ThreePillers.AddressBook/README.md

   - Add or edit records **without page reload** (SPA-friendly APIs).

 - **Architecture**
-  - Built using **N-Tier/Onion Architecture** for maintainability and scalability.
+  - Built using **Clean Architecture** for maintainability and scalability.
   - **Code-First EF Core** approach to generate the database.

 - **Supabase Storage**